-What is the best dog friendly restaurants Malta?
+What are the best dog-friendly restaurants in Malta?

 - Naar Restobar, St Julians